CesarLiu/apollo/docs/fortiss/build.md

 Also, as it requires the CPLEX solver, you need to place the CPLEX libraries at `apollo/cplex`.
 For more info, see cplex/README.md

+For getting the above specific files, you have to ask for our maintainer JfortissJ!

 ## Reset speed limit for using the planers in high-speed scenarios (Attention: all speed values in Apollo's code are using the unit 'm/s')

 1. First of all, check the speed limit of the Apollo maps, for example: